-5 Tips for a Family Ski Trip With Non-Skiers
+5 Tips For A First Ski Trip With Kids

 Pick a Ski Mountain You Can Get To Easily

-Find the Right Mix of Activities for Your Family
+Find A Mix of Activities for Your Family

-There are downhill-loving families who do nothing but ski on their ski vacations (You can read about one in our blog).
-But this resort attracted us because there was there was a lot for a non-skier to do.
-(We like Squaw Valley in Lake Tahoe for the same reason.)
+There are downhill-loving families who do nothing but ski on their ski vacations (You can read about one such ski-loving family’s week-long ski vacations here).
+This resort attracted us because there are activities off the slopes, too.
+(We like Lake Placid, NY and Steamboat, CO for the same reason.)

 A kids’ activity room at the lodge had toys, games and free activities.
-TT passed up face painting (a first) for more time in the wave pool, but this is a handy resource if your family includes kids who are too young for all the other stuff.
+Tiny Traveler passed up face painting for more time in the wave pool.
+And we missed some entertainment happening in the lobby because we went out to dinner.